przemek83/data-explorer-python/README.md

 + bandit
 + cov-report

-To launch tox sequence of checks install it and type `tox` in project dir
+To launch tox sequence of checks install it and type `tox` in project dir.